Undergraduate Admissions (Pre-Professional Phase)

 - A minimum high school QPA of 3.00 (including 4 units in English, 1 unit in social studies or language, 7 units in mathematics and science; and 4 elective units)

-- A composite SAT score of at least 1,100 or a composite ACT of at least 24 if the test was taken prior to March 2016.
+- A composite math and verbal SAT score of at least 1,100 or a composite ACT score of at least 24 if the test was taken prior to March 2016.
 For tests taken March 2016 and later, a composite math and verbal SAT score of at least 1,170

 - Evidence of extracurricular activities during high school